 Drawings of characteristic parts of each of the 100 native grasses are included to aid in identification.
 Below the drawings is an outline map showing each grass’s areas of importance within the 11 southern states.

-A reproduction of US Dept. of Agriculture Handbook No. 389 (current scientific names have been added when needed), reprinted by the SC Native Plant Society, and available through them: PO Box 491, Norris, SC 29667.
+A reproduction of US Dept. of Agriculture Handbook No. 389 (current scientific names have been added when needed), reprinted by the SC Native Plant Society, and available through them.
+Write Bill Stringer, 269 Hunter Mill Road, Liberty, SC 29657.

 To select from a dropdown list of genera, type only the first 2-3 letters.

 If "briar" doesn't deliver the results you want, try an alternate spelling such as "brier", etc.